Our children today are fast learners, sharp, tech-savvy and observant. They pick up habits even faster than we can imagine.

 Remember the grocery store lessons at the shopping mall too.
 Do not indulge in immediate gratification.
 Wait for the sale, search for discounts, save for items and pay with cash instead of credit.
 Teach your children how to swipe the cards and hide the pin.

-Ask your kids to compare between two items keeping in mind that money is finite.
-A method to keep in mind is to read the store’s price labels, look at the size and price, and compare the bulk amount per cent.
+Ask your kids to compare two items keeping in mind that money is finite.
+A method to keep in mind is to read the store’s price labels, look at the size and price, and compare the bulk amount percent.
 You must remember not to hoard and waste just to get the extra discount.

 8. Get Your Kids To Open A Bank Account

 Tell them about how a bank works.
-Discuss with them concept of interest and how the banks pay us back for saving money.
+Discuss with the concept of interest and how the banks pay us back for saving money.